hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/04_bcbio_nextgen.md

 > export LANGUAGE=en_US.UTF-8
 > ````

 Close and save the file.
-Finally, let's set up the project structure. **Since `bcbio` will spawn a number of intermediate files as it goes through the pipeline of tools, we will use `/n/scratch2` space to make sure there is enough disk space to hold all of those files.** Your home directory on Orchestra will not be able to handle this amount of data.
+Finally, let's set up the project structure. **Since `bcbio` will spawn a number of intermediate files as it goes through the pipeline of tools, we will **use `/n/scratch2` space to make sure there is enough disk space to hold all of those files.** Your home directory on Orchestra will not be able to handle this amount of data. `/n/scratch2/` allows 10TB of space per user and it is ideal for running large scale workflows.
+Keep in mind that this is a temporary space and files will be purged in 30 days.
 Another alternative is talking to the folks at HMS-RC to set up a directory in the `/groups` folder for your lab.

 Change directories into `/n/scratch2` and make a directory titled your Orchestra username (i.e. `mm573`).
 Since this is a shared space it is useful to make your own personal directory: